-The term "arbitrator" in these rules refers to the arbitration panel, whether composed of one or more arbitrators and whether the arbitrators are neutral or party-appointed.
+The term "arbitrator" in these rules refers to the arbitration panel, whether composed of one or more arbitrators and whether the arbitrators are neutral or appointed directly by a party (party-appointed).
+Unless otherwise agreed, any arbitrator acting under these rules, including party-appointed arbitrators, shall be impartial and independent and shall be subject to disqualification pursuant to Section 19.